 Job post templates ensure consistency

 Consistency enables your hiring team to measure and improve your job posts.
 It also ensures that you can provide a uniform user experience to job seekers.
-Datapeople’s job post templates help writers from the very start while also putting up important guardrails.
+Datapeople’s job description templates help writers from the very start while also putting up important guardrails.
 So any qualified applicant who finds your job post receives the same great experience.

-We invite you to sign up for a free trial or schedule a demo if you would like to find out more about our job post templates.
-Or about how our templates and the Datapeople platform are helping customers like Twitch and Mental Health Partners make hiring more efficient and fair at your organization.
+We invite you to sign up for a free trial or schedule a demo if you’d like to find out more about our job post templates.
+Or about how our templates and the Datapeople platform are helping customers like Twitch and Mental Health Partners make hiring more efficient and fair.